bohlender/blog/content/blog/playing-hard-mastermind-games-with-a-sat-based-ai/index.md

   Furthermore, even though Z3 has tons of features and is a joy to use, I expect dedicated SAT solvers like [Lingeling](https://github.com/arminbiere/lingeling) to be even faster at solving the resulting constraints.
 * Try to devise a SAT/SMT-based solver for a Mastermind variation with different forms of feedback.
   For example, [Number Mastermind](https://en.wikipedia.org/wiki/Mastermind_(board_game)#Variations) is played with numbers and the secret's sum is an additional clue.
-* The suggested logical characterisation is just what seemed most straightforward to me.
+* The proposed logical characterisation is just what seemed most straightforward to me.
   Try reformulating the encoding to achieve even better solver performance -- I might have overlooked a thing or two.
-* Investigate whether it is feasible to implement the Minimax-style approach, or some other heuristic, symbolically.
+* Investigate whether it is feasible to implement the Minimax-style approach (or some other heuristic) symbolically.
-  Depending on the chosen approach, you might want to look into [MAX-SAT](https://en.wikipedia.org/wiki/Maximum_satisfiability_problem) or [(approximate) model counting](https://www.msoos.org/2018/12/how-approximate-model-counting-works/).
+  Depending on the chosen approach, it might help to look into [MAX-SAT](https://en.wikipedia.org/wiki/Maximum_satisfiability_problem) or [(approximate) model counting](https://www.msoos.org/2018/12/how-approximate-model-counting-works/).

 {{< list-resources "{*.py}" >}}